A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 To save the report to the database:

-1. Click Save to database.
+1. Click Save.

 A dialog box is displayed with the following options: